Accurate Linear Cutting-Plane Relaxations for ACOPF: Literature Review

 The simplest relaxations use, a starting point, a rectangular formulation of the ACOPF problem (rather than the polar setup described above) yielding a QCQP (quadratically constrained quadratic program) and rely on the well-known McCormick \cite{mccormick76} reformulation to linearize bilinear expressions.
 This straightforward relaxation has long been known to provide very weak bounds.

 The SOC relaxation introduced in~\cite{jabr06}, which is widely known as the Jabr relaxation (see Section \ref{subsection:jabrsocp}), has had significant impact due to its effectiveness as a lower bounding technique.
-Briefly, it linearizes the power flow definitions \eqref{AC:def_from_activepower}-\eqref{AC:def_to_reactivepower} using $|\mathcal{B}| + 2 |\mathcal{E}|$ additional variables and adds $|\mathcal{E}|$ valid SOC inequalities (refer to \cref{subsection:jabrsocp} for a complete derivation).
-This SOC relaxation is in fact exact for radial transmission networks; i.e., networks that have a tree structure.
+Briefly, it linearizes the power flow definitions \eqref{AC:def_from_activepower}-\eqref{AC:def_to_reactivepower} using $|\mathcal{B}| + 2 |\mathcal{E}|$ additional variables and adds $|\mathcal{E}|$ valid SOC inequalities (c.f. \ref{subsection:jabrsocp} for a complete derivation).
+Moreover, in~\cite{jabr06} it is shown that for radial transmission networks, i.e., networks that have a tree structure, the load flow problem can be solved via an SOCP whose conic constraints correspond to the latter SOC inequalities.
 While on the one hand the SOC relaxation is strong, it also yields formulations that, in the case of large ACOPF instances, are very challenging even for the best solvers.

 A wide variety of techniques have been proposed to strengthen the Jabr relaxation.
-In~\cite{kocuk+etal16} \emph{arctangent constraints} are associated with cycles, with the goal of capturing the relationship between the additional variables in the Jabr relaxation and phase angles -- these are formulated as bilinear constraints, and then linearized via McCormick~\cite{mccormick76} inequalities.
-The two other strengthened SOC formulations proposed in~\cite{kocuk+etal16} add polyhedral envelopes for \emph{arctangent functions}, and dynamically generate semi-definite cuts for cycles in the network. \cite{coffrin+etal16a} developed the Quadratic Convex (QC) relaxation, which corresponds to the Jabr relaxation strengthened with polyhedral envelopes for sine, cosine and bilinear terms appearing in the power flow definitions \eqref{AC:def_from_activepower}-\eqref{AC:def_to_reactivepower}. \cite{kocuk+etal18} proposes a \emph{minor-based} formulation for ACOPF (which is a reformulation of the rank-one constraints in the semidefinite programming formulation for ACOPF~\cite{molzahn+hiskens19}), which is relaxed to generate cutting-planes improving on the tightness of the Jabr relaxation.
+In~\cite{kocuk+etal16} \emph{arctangent constraints} are associated with cycles, with the goal of capturing the relationship between the additional variables in the Jabr relaxation and phase angles -- these are formulated as bilinear constraints, and then linearized via McCormick inequalities.
+The two other strengthened SOC formulations proposed in~\cite{kocuk+etal16} add polyhedral envelopes for \emph{arctangent functions}, and dynamically generate semi-definite cuts for cycles in the network. \cite{kocuk+etal18} proposes a \emph{minor-based} formulation for ACOPF (which is a reformulation of the rank-one constraints in the QCQP formulation for ACOPF~\cite{molzahn+hiskens19}), which is relaxed to generate cutting-planes improving on the tightness of the Jabr relaxation. \cite{coffrin+etal16a} introduced the Quadratic Convex (QC) relaxation (an SOC relaxation) which is related to the Jabr relaxation (c.f. \ref{subsection:i2socp}), strengthened with polyhedral envelopes for sine, cosine and bilinear terms appearing in the power flow definitions \eqref{AC:def_from_activepower}-\eqref{AC:def_to_reactivepower}.
+A novel machine learning-based approach is followed in~\cite{qiu+etal24} to obtain fast dual bounds for the Jabr relaxation for cases with up to 2869 buses.